 There are many other ways to shape your ravioli!
 Shape them in circles, triangles, half moons or even into dumplings.

 I like to spread the filling over the whole surface of the dough, then cover and slice in between, etc. I feel like I'm being more productive that way.
 But, you can also slice the sheet of dough into many circles, squares, etc and then add the filling over, top with another layer and seal.
 Does that make sense?
 Kind of crafting each ravioli one at the time.

 As mentioned before, keep this recipe in mind when you feel like experimenting in the kitchen.
 Make the ravioli dough as is, but change up the filling and the sauce, there are so many great combos!

 Ravioli filling ideas: mushroom, spinach, vegan ricotta, pumpkin, kale, sun-dried, tofu, tomatoes, vegan feta, olives, etc. If you have the time, you can choose different filling and have more than one flavored ravioli.
 You can even make Asian style ravioli flavoring mushrooms with ginger, garlic and a little soy sauce.

-I have lots of pasta sauce ideas on my blog that would go well with this recipe, but here are a few of my favorites: walnut pesto, cauliflower Alfredo, marinara, cashew cream sauce.
+I have lots of pasta sauce ideas on my blog that would go well with this recipe, but here are a few of my favorites: walnut pesto, cauliflower Alfredo, marinara, cashew cream sauce and oat milk Alfredo sauce.
 Or, go for a more classic ravioli presentation and drizzle a vegan butter sage sauce over your ravioli.

 These ravioli actually store pretty well!
 Try to keep them apart from the sauce when storing, or the pasta dough will absorb it and you will lose a lot of the nice texture.
 You can keep them in an air-tight container for about 4-5 days.
 They do stick to each other while storing, so if you want to avoid that, then you might want to rub a little oil in between them.